robbert-vdh/yabridge/README.md

 There are a few things that should be done before releasing this, including:

 - Fix implementation bugs:
-  - KiloHearts plugins create a ridiculous amount of file descriptor leaks in wineserver when esync is enabled.
-I haven't come across any other plugins that do this.
-Not sure if this is fixable in yabridge.
   - Polish GUIs even further.
 There are some todos left in `src/wine-host/editor.{h,cpp}`.
 - Add missing details if any to the architecture section.